android-com-pl/wp-infogram-oembed/readme.txt

 A simple plugin that adds oEmbed Infogram support.

 == Description ==
 A simple plugin that adds oEmbed Infogram support.
-Supports AMP.
+Works with AMP.
-Just paste the link into the editor.
+Simply paste the Infogram link into the editor to have it automatically embedded.